BLOG

 Does The Fact A Child Is Unborn Affect A Father’s Rights?

-While Maryland law does not explicitly address the question, the answer appears to be “no.” The law defines who is considered to be the father of a child and is silent on whether that depends upon whether the child has been born.
+While Maryland law does not explicitly address the question, the answer appears to be “no.” The law defines who is the father of a child and is silent on whether that depends upon whether the child has been born.
 In fact, one of the definitions explicitly includes men who are married to the mother at the time of conception.
 It seems clear that fathers retain parental rights regarding unborn children.

 Those rights include shared responsibility for the child’s care and upbringing, as well as an equal right to custody of the child.
 That decision remains with the court based on the best interests of the child, but no longer being with the mother at the time of birth does not terminate parental rights.